 4. What Type of Site You're Building

 The type of WordPress site you create will also affect how much your hosting costs because some WordPress sites are more resource-intensive than others.
 For example, if you want to create a WooCommerce store or set up a multisite network, you’re going to need more resources than for a simple portfolio or blog.
-More resources equal more expensive hosting, as you learned above.
+The more complex your site, the more resources it’ll need, leading to higher hosting costs.
+Elementor Hosting is optimized for all types of WordPress sites, ensuring optimal performance regardless of the site’s complexity.

 5. Support Quality